pa1tech/npsTool/README.md

 # NPS Tool

-Python script to benchmark and compare NPS Tier-1 Equity performance between SBI, HDFC and NIFTY
+Python script to benchmark and compare NPS Tier-1 Equity performance between SBI, HDFC, ICICI and NIFTY

-HDFC and SBI are the 2 leading PFMs in AUM
+HDFC ICICI SBI are the 3 leading PFMs in AUM

 ## How to use?
 * Required columns in the input csv file: